CyberGym: Evaluating AI Agents' Real-World Cybersecurity Capabilities at Scale: Benchmark

-\paragraph{Quality Assurance} ARVO is a previous dataset that has organized vulnerabilities found by \ossfuzz in a reproducible manner~\citep{mei2024arvo}.
-We consider all ARVO instances for building \sysname.
-At the time of writing, the most recent vulnerability in ARVO was disclosed on July 31st 2024.
-To enhance the timeliness of \sysname, we collect additional recent vulnerabilities from \ossfuzz, with a disclosure date up to April 21st 2025.
-This also enables us to conduct a data contamination analysis over state-of-the-art LLMs in \cref{sec:eval}.
-We apply various filters to improve \sysname's quality: \begin{itemize}[leftmargin=*] \item \emph{Ensuring informative description}: We remove instances where the patch commit's message does not provide sufficient information about the vulnerability, e.g., its approximate location and root cause.
-We also filter out cases where the commit message describes several fixed issues.
-We identify these low-quality cases using \gpt as a judge. \item \emph{Validating reproducibility}: We re-run the ground truth PoC on the pre-patch and post-patch executables to ensure that the vulnerability can be reproduced. \item \emph{Removing redundancy and ambiguity}: We exclude cases where multiple instances refer to the same patch commit and executables with similar logic, identified by comparing their crash stack traces. \end{itemize}
+\paragraph{Quality Assurance} We apply various automated and manual filters to improve \sysname's quality: \begin{itemize}[leftmargin=*,parsep=0pt,topsep=-3pt,itemsep=1pt] \item \emph{Ensuring informative description}: We remove instances where the patch commit's message does not provide sufficient information about the vulnerability, e.g., its approximate location and root cause.
+We also filter out cases where the commit message describes more than one fixed issues.
+We identify these low-quality cases using \gptiv as a judge and improve the judging robustness by incorporating manually inspected cases as few-shot examples. \rbtl{Human verification on a subset of 300 instances shows 96\% precision, demonstrating the effectiveness of our filtering pipeline and the high quality of \sysname{} (detailed in~\cref{app:setup}).} \item \emph{Validating reproducibility}: We re-run the ground truth PoC on the pre-patch and post-patch executables to ensure that the vulnerability can be reproduced. \item \emph{Removing redundancy and ambiguity}: We exclude cases where multiple instances refer to the same patch commit and executables with similar logic, identified by comparing their crash stack traces. \end{itemize}